MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pffriendstypes/structs/pffriendsfriendinfo.md

 **`xboxInfo`** &nbsp; [PFUserXboxInfo](../../pftypes/structs/pfuserxboxinfo.md) const*
 *may be nullptr*

-(Optional) Available Xbox information, if the user and PlayFab friend are both connected to Xbox Live.
+(Optional) Available Xbox information, (if the user and connected Xbox Live friend both have PlayFab Accounts in the same title).

 ## Requirements